23 Best Things To Do In Lakeland, FL 2025

 - Main Street Parking Garage: Situated at 201 N Massachusetts Ave, this garage provides easy access to the market and nearby attractions.

-- Summit Parking Garage: Found at 110 W Main St, this garage is another great option for parking close to the market.
+- Summit Parking Garage: Found at 110 W Main St, this garage is another great option for parking near the market.

-- Trinity Presbyterian Church Parking Lot: If you're attending the market, the parking lot of Trinity Presbyterian Church, located at 301 W. Beacon Rd., can also be used.
+- Trinity Presbyterian Church Parking Lot: If you're attending the market, you can also park in Trinity Presbyterian Church's parking lot, located at 301 W. Beacon Rd.

 - City Parking Lots A and C: These lots, located off S Iowa Ave and S Kentucky Ave, offer additional parking choices.